tymyrddin/scripts-network/arp_spoof_detector/README.md

 ## Kicking the Tyres

-* Put the script in startup folder to run when the system boots
 * Put in `/etc/init.d/script.py` and make executable `sudo chmod 755 /etc/init.d/scipt.py`
 * Register the script to be run at startup with `sudo update-rc.d superscript defaults`